branch331/Network-Audit/README.md

 ### NetworkerModel.cs
-The view for the application; this first instantiates an object for the LocalMachineViewModel class, and then asynchronously iterates through all IP addresses on its subnet to identify if the device is actually on the network.
+The model for the application; this first instantiates an object for the LocalMachineViewModel class, and then asynchronously iterates through all IP addresses on its subnet to identify if the device is actually on the network.